aarch64-laptops/build/README.md

 This option is helpful if you want to create bespoke images, or if you want to see how the build process works.

 **Note:** Whichever method of building your own images you choose, please be aware that a lot of disk space will be required.
-The VM image, which will become the final MicroSD card image will be around 8GB and the Linux kernel source is around 1.5GB.
+The VM image, which will become the final image will be around 8GB and the Linux kernel source is around 1.5GB.
 On top of this, if one of the docker methods are selected, space will be required for the Docker images.
 Docker images are usually located in `/var/lib/docker`.
 It would be worth checking firstly where this is located/mounted and secondly how much free space is left on that partition.

 There are more choices to make: